MEI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Methode Electronics, Inc. Stockholders With Substantial Losses Have Opportunit...

-NEW YORK, Sept.
-6, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Methode Electronics, Inc. ("Methode Electronics" or "the Company") (NYSE: MEI ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Methode Electronics, Inc. (“Methode Electronics” or“the Company”) (NYSE: MEI) and certain of its officers.

 Class Definition